-Note:

-1. For line rates less than equal to 1500 Mb/s frequency value will be 1500 and when line rates are greater than 1500 Mb/s and Deskew is disabled the freq value will be 2400.
+Note: For line rates less than or equal to 1500 Mb/s, the frequency value is 1500.
+When line rates are greater than 1500 Mb/s and deskew is disabled, the frequency value is equal to the line rate.

 The following figures show the MIPI D-PHY Controller clock diagrams for 7 series FPGA families.
-The MIPI D-PHY Controller takes core\clk as an input and generates the necessary clocks from the MMCM for D-PHY TX IP.
-MMCM is not used in D-PHY RX IP.
+The MIPI D-PHY Controller takes core_clk as an input and generates the necessary clocks from the MMCM for D-PHY TX IP.
+MMCM is not used in the D-PHY RX IP when the line rate is less than or equal to 1500 Mb/s; for line rates greater than 1500 Mb/s, MMCM is used.